Non-directed polymers in random environments with range penalties: the high dimensional case: Discussion of the remaining part in the region and the end-to-end exponent

 but this does not work for $\alpha>2$.

+From the above analysis, one can see that a key step is to show that $\bZ_N(M_N > B N^\xi)$ is negligible.
+As a byproduct, this would also provide a rigorous characterization of the end-to-end exponent $\xi$ given in Definition~\ref{def:xi}.

-In summary, if we can derive some large deviations and short deviations for $M_N$ and $|\cR_N|$ both under the original probability $\bP$ and the homogeneous polymer measure, then it is quite promising to solve the remaining part in the region $R_5$, and this will also help us determine the end-to-end fluctuations (see Definition \ref{def:xi}) rigorously as in \cite{BTW21}.
+In summary, if one can choose a suitable probability measure (either the original measure $\bP$ or the polymer measure $\bP_N$) and establish corresponding deviation estimates for $M_N$ and $|\cR_N|$, then it appears promising to resolve the remaining part of the region $R_5$.
+Such results would simultaneously allow us to identify the end-to-end fluctuations in the sense of Definition~\ref{def:xi}, as in \cite{BTW21}.